aya-prover/aya-prover-docs/aya/guide/haskeller-tutorial.aya.md

 Bonus: if you define a data type that _looks like_ `Nat`, then you can use numeric literals.

 Functions are defined with `def`, followed by pattern matching.
-Consider this natural number addition in Haskell:
+Consider this natural number addition in Haskell (intentionally not called `+` to avoid name clash with Prelude):

 ```haskell
 (<+>) :: Nat -> Nat -> Nat